snorbi07/YetAnotherMinesweeperClone/README.md

 You are mostly on your own.
 Even ClojureScript has more resources available.
 The tutorial and the handbook is quite nice though.

 #### Debugging ain't pretty when it comes to Scala standard libraries
-You do have source mapping, however Scala types such as List for example do not have a pretty representation
+You do have source mapping, however Scala types such as List for example do not have a pretty representation.
+TODO: pictures and more explanation.